remyleone/remyleone.github.io/phd.md

 ---
 layout: page
-title: Rémy, what's your PhD is about?
+title: Rémy, what's your PhD about?
 description: A little story to explain what my PhD is about
 ---